 A species of an endemic cyclamen also grows in the Akamas area, while it’s hard to miss the crown daisies (Similloudi) and characteristic ‘Lapsana’ (Charlock/Sinapsis alba) with their small yellow flowers.
 ‘Lales’ (Anemone coronaria) also grow in the area, as well as the yellow ‘Xinidin’ (Oxalis) and white flowered ‘Arkoscordos’ (Allium neapolitanum).
 And you certainly can’t miss the Rasin; a thorny bush characterised by an abundance of pretty, yellow flowers, widely known in as the ‘Prickly broom’.

 2. Polemi village

 There’s one flower that reigns supreme in the lovely village of Polemi, and it attracts the gaze of visitors from around the island!
-With red tulips peppered across the stunning green landscape, a special annual festival pays homage to this brilliant flower every spring (this year’s event on March 29th at 11am to witness Polemi in full bloom, while traditional song and dance add to the excitement.
+With red tulips peppered across the stunning green landscape, a special annual festival pays homage to this brilliant flower every spring – head down to this year’s event on March 29th at 11am to witness Polemi in full bloom, while traditional song and dance add to the excitement.

 Photo: Demetrios Photography

 Polemi stands as one of the very few spots on the island – apart from Stroumbi and Akamas – where tulips grow en masse throughout March and April, despite the fact that their numbers are depleting (a phenomenon which is thought to be linked to the use of pesticides and weed-killers, as well as over picking and urban development).

 3. Limnatis village

 Approximately 20km north-west of Limassol in the Troodos Mountains, this gorgeous village is surrounded by hundreds of almond trees that fill the area with colour and punctuate the air with gorgeous aroma.